 - Can you be penalized for not taking Medicare at age 65?

-Do You Need to Take Medicare Even Though You’re Still Working?
+Should You Take Medicare Even Though You’re Still Working?

-As you continue your career beyond your initial Medicare eligibility (age 65), you may wonder if you should still enroll in Medicare.
-However, if you work for a company with more than 20 employees and have health care benefits through the company, you may not need to take Medicare.
+As you continue your career beyond your initial Medicare eligibility (age 65), you may wonder if you should enroll in Medicare.
+If you work for a company with more than 20 employees and have health care benefits through the company, you may not need to take Medicare.
+However, a trend that we’ve seen is individuals choosing to come off of their high deductible employer health plan upon turning 65 and opting to save money with Medicare coverage.

 In many cases, people who plan to keep working do enroll in Medicare Part A, because they can receive the benefit “premium free.”
 However, be sure to read below about how Part A can impact your Health Savings Account (HSA), if you have one.